joebew42/ex_chat/README.md

 ### DONE

+- handle the chat room creation when client wants to join to an unexisting chat room
 - rename `subscriber` to `client` in `ChatRooms`
 - change the format of the response for other tests (add the room name)
 - Rename `web.http` to `web.router`